fatualux/python-notes/src/chapters/solid/open_closed.md

 # Open/Closed Principle

-"Software entities (classes, modules, functions, etc.) should be open for extension but closed for modification."
+”Software artifacts (classes, modules, functions, etc.) should be open for extension, but closed for modification.”
+(Bertrand Meyer, Object-Oriented Software Construction)

 The Open/Closed Principle (OCP) is another key principle of object-oriented design within the S.O.L.I.D framework.